This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 This is a close up of a dotted deer at Fort Fredrick.
 The deer is brown with white dots and super friendly.

-2. Marvel At The Impressive Koneswaram Temple
+2. Marvel at The Impressive Koneswaram Temple

 Within the area of Fort Fredrick, you can see Koneswaram Temple, a famous Hindu temple which is very impressive in terms of both scale and colour.